The Monterays: History

 By this time, The Monterays (Elliott/Abert/Moziak/Wisnewski/Usiatynski/Day) were now a seven piece, with Tommy Forrest returning on vocals.
 Unfortunately, family and outside interests began to tear the band apart, and The Monterays split in 1969.
 Dan Elliott resurfaced with the rock band Wilksbury Brigade, before joining The Glenn Miller Orchestra in 1973.
 A year later, he joined The Belmonts (of Dion and the Belmonts fame).
-George Day opened Dayson Studios, recording many top Upstate New York musicians from 1970-1987.
+George Day opened Dayson Studios, recording many top Upstate New York musicians from 1970 to 1987.
 George Day also became involved with Ron Wray who curated the Syracuse area artists rock and roll album series in the 1970s and '80s.
 Tommy Forrest remained active as well, fronting local act The Seven into the early 70s.

 In 1978, The "Wishes"-era Monterays reformed for a one off show at The Beginning club in Syracuse NY to over two thousand people.
 But after Dan Elliott left California after finishing work on H.B.
 Halicki's film The Junkman, he reformed The Monterays permanently.
 Then called Dan Elliott and the Monterays, they became a mainstay on the Syracuse scene, and recorded a single for the Belmonts-owned AIR Records label ("Stay Awhile"/"Ruby Baby" 1983), and winning a SAMMY (Syracuse Area Music Awards) lifetime achievement award in 1996.

 The group has undergone some major changes in recent years, with the departures of Jack Abert in 2002 (Jack stayed on as executive producer and live sound mixer), George Day in 2004, and Dave Moziak in 2005.
 Ron Lauback joined the band in 2002 first as a replacement for Jack Abert, then switching to lead guitar in 2005 with the departure of Dave Moziak.
 His son Ronnie Dark was added on drums in 2003.
 Other members in the 2000s included Rob Medugno on keyboards (2005–2007), Brian Carr (bass/vocals 2005-2011), and Wayne Muller (keyboards 2007–present).

-Founding member Jack Abert died on August 16, 2009 in Florida.
+Founding member Jack Abert died on August 16, 2009, in Florida.

 Longtime bassist Brian Carr departed in October 2011.
 The band has reshuffled their line-up again with Ronnie Dark taking over bass guitar duties.
 Ron's first replacement on drums, Teddy O Ted Boileau left in August 2012.

 2012 marked The Monterays' 50th year in the music business.

 Dan Elliott died on June 23, 2019.

+When Dan Elliott died, The Monterays got the blessings of his mother (Concetta) & wife (Carolyn) to keep the name "The Monterays" and keep his memory alive and keep playing.

+Ron Lauback, Ronnie Dark, Wayne Muller, & Dave Miller recruited Dave Novak to be the fifth member of The Monterays in January 2020.
+They play park jobs in Syracuse NY and surrounding areas.